cyan-theme/cyan-theme.github.io/README.md

-utopia-theme-default.github.io
+cyan-theme.github.io
 ==============================

-The default CSS theme of http://utopia-game.com
+A CSS theme for http://utopia-game.com